juntagrico/juntagrico/docs/reference/permissions.rst

 Person can open the generated lists in the administration menu.

 Search Hints:
-    * German: Benutzer kann Listen öffnen
+    * German: Kann Listen öffnen

 juntagrico.can_generate_lists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Person can generate lists (of depot etc.)

 Search Hints:
-    * German: Benutzer kann Listen erzeugen
+    * German: Kann Listen erzeugen

 juntagrico.can_view_exports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Person sees the exports entry in the administration menu.

 Search Hints:
-    * German: Benutzer kann Exporte öffnen
+    * German: Kann Exporte öffnen

 juntagrico.can_filter_members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^